 Notwithstanding these changes in labor market policies, the institutional setup of French active and activating labor market policies with ANPE, UNEDIC, regional "directions du travail, de l'emploi et de la formation professionnelle" and other more specialized bodies is more fragmented than in Germany.
 This multitude of actors hampers effective implementation of activation in practice.
 The same is true for the complexity of the different contract types that are available for different target groups.

-However, the current institutional setup in Germany is not conducive to deliver effective activating labor market policies either, as there is a divide between contribution-based benefits and active schemes administered by the BA and tax-funded benefits and activation programs implemented by joint bodies of the BA and the municipalities or - in some districts - by the municipalities alone.
+However, the current institutional setup in Germany is not conducive to deliver effective activating labor market policies either, as there is a divide between contribution-based benefits and active schemes administered by the BA and taxfunded benefits and activation programs implemented by joint bodies of the BA and the municipalities or - in some districts - by the municipalities alone.
 This leads to a highly selective investment of BA resources in favour of the short-term unemployed, while the potential long-term unemployed are transferred to the tax-funded system.
 At the same time, governance problems in the joint bodies of the BA and the municipalities inhibit more coherent activation.
-Nevertheless, the overall approach towards activation of the long-term unemployed seems more consistent in Germany than in France.